How Long Do Horses Live?

 What Age Do Horses Stop Growing?

-Generally, horses are considered to be fully grown around the age of five.
-This is when their skeletal and muscular systems are fully developed, and they have reached physical maturity.
+Generally, a young horse, known as a foal, can stand and run shortly after birth.
+Foals experience rapid growth during their early life stages before reaching full maturity at around five years old.
+Horses are considered to be fully grown around the age of five, when their skeletal and muscular systems are fully developed, and they have reached physical maturity.

 Still, the age of physical maturity can vary between different breeds.
 For instance, larger horses like draught horses may not be fully grown until they’re around six years old.
 On the other hand, smaller breeds tend to be fully grown at five years old.